 In order to qualify as approvable when filed, the applicant must demonstrate that the applicant was "properly filed, meritorious in fact, non-frivolous ("frivolous" being defined herein as patently without substance)."
-See 8 CFR § 245.10(a)(3).
+See 8 CFR 245.10(a)(3).
 In general, CIS will accept a receipt letter from a state employment agency as evidence that the application was approvable when filed pursuant to the DOL regulations.
 Id.
 CIS does retain the prerogative, however, to make a finding that the application was not approvable when filed if it has evidence of a fraudulent or otherwise non-meritorious employment relationship.
-The evidence in the record does not contain any evidence the director has made such a finding.
+The evidence in the record provided to the AAO does not contain any evidence the Director has made such a finding.

-Therefore, after a review of the evidence in the record, the applicant does meet the definition of a "grandfathered alien" and has overcome the grounds of the directors' denial.
+Therefore, after a review of the evidence in the record, the applicant does meet the definition of a "grandfathered alien" and has overcome the grounds of the Directors' denial.

-Apart from the decision of the director, however, this office notes that there is an additional eligibility requirement for a "grandfathered alien" who is the beneficiary of a qualifying application for labor certification or immigrant visa petition that was filed after January 14, 1998 and on or before April 30, 2001.
-The alien must show that he or she was physically present in the United States on December 21, 2000.
-See section 245(i)(1)(C) of the Act.
+Apart from the decision of the Director, however, this office notes that there are additional eligibility requirements for a "grandfathered alien" who is the beneficiary of a qualifying application for labor certification or immigrant visa petition that was filed before April 30, 2001.
+Specifically, the alien must show that he or she is not an inadmissible alien.
+See section 245(a) of the Act.
+The record transmitted to the AAO is not complete in this aspect.
+Nor can it be determined from the record that the Director considered this eligibility requirement prior to rendering her decision.
+For this reason, the record is being remanded to the Director.